The standard rate in Illinois for sales tax is 6.25%.

 If you make sales outside of a marketplace facilitator and you meet one of the thresholds, you must register to collect and remit sales tax, including local taxes.

 A retailer selling via Internet tangible personal property at retail in Illinois is subject to state and local sales tax if either of the following thresholds is met:

-- the cumulative gross receipts from sales of tangible personal property to purchasers in Illinois are $100,000 or more;
+- The cumulative gross receipts from sales of tangible personal property to purchasers in Illinois are $100,000 or more;

-- the remote retailer enters into 200 or more separate transactions for the sale of tangible personal property to purchasers in Illinois.
+- The remote retailer enters into 200 or more separate transactions for the sale of tangible personal property to purchasers in Illinois.

-The special rules are applicable for the SAAS business.
+The special rules are applicable to the SAAS business.

 If you marketplace seller and the marketplace facilitator collect and remit Illinois Use Tax for your sales through the marketplace, you will no longer be required to report these sales.